COVID-19 Changed Retail Buying Behavior

-Because the timetable for an end to the outbreak remains unclear, manufacturers, distributors, and retailers in the food and beverage business are preparing to pursue long-term strategies that consider the economic environment, supply chain management strategies, and consumer buying patterns.
+Nearly three years after the pandemic forever changed our lives, the timetable for “life after” remains unclear.
+Manufacturers, distributors, and retailers in the food and beverage business continue to pursue long-term strategies that consider the economic environment, supply chain management strategies, and consumer buying behavior.

-A recent Nielsen article, “COVID-19: Tracking The Impact On FMCG, Retail and Media,” identifies long-term consumer behavioral shifts resulting from COVID-19 and outlines how food businesses can adapt.
+A 2020 Nielsen article, “COVID-19: Tracking The Impact On FMCG, Retail, and Media,” identifies consumer behavioral shifts and shows how brands can adapt.

-Emphasize Quality and Efficacy: Manufacturers, retailers, and other related industry players need to communicate why consumers should trust their products and supply chains.
+- Emphasize quality and efficacy.
+Manufacturers, retailers, and other industry players must communicate why consumers should trust their products and supply chains.

-Leverage Technology: Companies that can leverage technology — by enabling seamless interactions through direct-to-consumer offerings — have the opportunity to earn consumer loyalty well after consumer concerns subside.
+- Leverage technology.
+Companies that can leverage technology — by enabling seamless interactions through direct-to-consumer offerings — can earn consumer loyalty well after consumer concerns subside.

 Many face-to-face negotiations have shifted to video and voice calls, making them more transactional.
-And the traditional retail supply chain, which typically consists of wholesalers, distribution centers, and retail stores, is offset by more online shopping, curbside drop-offs, and home deliveries.
+And the traditional retail supply chain is offset by more online shopping, curbside drop-offs, and home deliveries.

 The outlook for domestic production of agricultural commodities, including cereals, meat, and dairy, remains robust.
 USDA’s World Agricultural Supply and Demand (WASDE) report shows most commodities on the rise.
-Even red meat and poultry continue to recover from the impacts of COVID-19 with expectations for increases in 2021.
+Even red meat and poultry will continue to recover in 2021.

-The demand for food products isn’t slowing down during the pandemic.
+The demand for food products isn’t slowing down as consumers see the light at the end of the tunnel.
 And many private label brands are reacting quickly to meet rapidly changing consumer preferences.

-When it comes to developing new products or making updates to existing products, we hear from many store-brand owners that creating and managing specifications is labor-intensive and slow.
-Companies struggle with effective collaboration across departments, and when it comes to suppliers, the slow-motion collaboration gets worse.
+When developing new products or updating existing ones, we hear from many store-brand owners that creating and managing specifications is labor-intensive and slow.
+As a result, companies struggle with effective collaboration across departments, and the slow-motion collaboration gets worse regarding suppliers.

-With TraceGains, companies find that, on average, 80% of their suppliers are already on TraceGains Network when they log on for the first time.
-With our Specification Management solution, companies can connect to their suppliers, items, and ingredients on TraceGains Network and gain instant access to all that data to speed up the specifications process.
-They no longer have to track down suppliers and ask for information and documents, because they already have what they need.
-And if a supplier is unable to meet requirements, it’s easy to find a suitable alternative.
+Companies find that, on average, 80% of their suppliers are already on TraceGains Network when they log on for the first time.
+With Networked Specification Management, companies can connect to their suppliers, items, and ingredients on TraceGains Network and gain instant access to all that data to speed up the specifications process.
+They no longer must track down suppliers and ask for information and documents because they already have what they need.
+And if a supplier can’t meet your requirements, we’ve made it easy to find a better alternative.